 To address the problem, Seeds of Change partners Stanford undergraduates in technology disciplines with high school students interested in advancing the participation of women and girls in STEM, and provides an integrated curriculum of mentoring, training and skills development.
 The program’s goal is to establish and retain young women in technology fields, and create future women STEM leaders.
 Seeds of Change launched in September 2017 with 20 Stanford undergraduates and 80-100 students in grades 9 through 12.
 After a pilot phase, the Lab plans to expand the program nationally.

 Stanford undergraduate students of all genders, identities, backgrounds, and experiences are encouraged to apply.
-Applications for Leader position will be open in Spring 2019.
+All Leader positions have been filled.
+Please check back in Spring 2020.